BbotLLC/CDK-Workshop/README.md

             super().__init__(scope, construct_id, **kwargs)

             # The code that defines your stack goes here
             fn = _lambda.Function(self,
                                 nameOfLambda,
                                 handler=nameOfFunction,
-                                  runtime=_lambda.Runtime.PYTHON_3_7,
+                                runtime=_lambda.Runtime.PYTHON_3_8,
                                 code=_lambda.Code.from_asset(nameOfLocation))
     ```

-5. You can now preview the changes about to be made by using the diff command
+7. You can now preview the changes about to be made by using the diff command

     ```bash
+    cd ..
     cdk diff --profile cdkdemo
     ```

-6. You can deploy your stack
+8. You can deploy your stack

     ```bash
     cdk deploy --profile cdkdemo
     ```

-7. And you can remove your stack
+9. And you can remove your stack

     ```bash
     cdk destroy --profile cdkdemo
     ```

-8. You are encouraged to look at the other parameters and play with other modules after this workshop.
+10. You are encouraged to look at the other parameters and play with other modules after this workshop.
 If you want to learn more please visit [AWS CDK Python Documentation](https://docs.aws.amazon.com/cdk/api/latest/python/aws_cdk.aws_lambda/README.html)